 The merger of IBT with and into Veritex requires approval of the Federal Reserve.
 The merger of Independent Bank with and into Veritex Bank requires the approval of the Federal Reserve and the TDB.
 On March 23, 2015, Veritex filed an application with the Federal Reserve and Veritex Bank filed applications with the Federal Reserve and the TDB to obtain the requisite regulatory approvals.
 On April 29, 2015, the Federal Reserve approved the applications filed by Veritex relating to the merger of IBT with and into Veritex and Veritex Bank relating to the the merger of Independent Bank with and into Veritex Bank.
-The U.S. Department of Justice will have between 15 and 30 days following approval by the Federal Reserve to challenge the approval of the merger on antitrust grounds.
-While IBT and Veritex do not know of any reason that the Department of Justice would challenge regulatory approval by the Federal Reserve and believe that the likelihood of such action is remote, there can be no assurance that the Department of Justice will not initiate such a proceeding, or if such a proceeding is initiated, as to the result of any such challenge.
+The U.S. Department of Justice had between 15 and 30 days following approval by the Federal Reserve to challenge the approval of the merger on antitrust grounds and it did not do so.
+On May 6, 2015, Veritex received the necessary regulatory approvals from the TDB.
+The approvals of the Federal Reserve and the TDB are subject to customary conditions associated with their respective approvals of similar applications.

-The merger cannot proceed in the absence of these required regulatory approvals.
 The approval of any notice or application merely implies satisfaction of regulatory criteria for approval, and does not include review of the merger from the standpoint of the adequacy of the consideration to be received by, or fairness to, shareholders.
 Regulatory approval does not constitute an endorsement or recommendation of the proposed merger.
+We cannot assure you as to the absence of any litigation challenging any regulatory approval.